 The project tasks are integrated into the calendar and into the workspace, facilitating the overview of the projects.
-In general, the workflow in this tool can be followed very well: Asana works through accounts, so managers and other team members need to register to use the web tool or the mobile application.
+In general, the workflow in this tool can be followed very well: Asana works through accounts, so managers and other team members need to register to use the web tool or the home depot health check app.
 When their account has been created, each member can join or be assigned to specific teams and projects.
 In addition, partial tasks can be linked with certain employees.

 The integration of external tools is also commendable.
 In Asana you can activate many different micro-tools, among them, the best-known cloud services like Google Drive and Dropbox, development tools like GitHub, content managers like WordPress and many more.

 At Trello, innovation meets playful elements.
 Here, organization means designing a kind of Kanban board together.
 Projects, posts, discussions, chats, etc., run on cards that can be dragged and dropped from one list to another on the board.
 In this way, cards can pass between categories and the workflow can be clearly visualized.

 The cards are interactive: you can link team members to a card so they can participate.
 They can also contain information in different formats: texts, images, chats, and links to the most important functions.